 - In a large dutch oven (at least 5.4 L), sauté onions and leeks in butter until tender.

-- Add potatoes and broth and bring to a boil.
-Reduce heat, cover, and simmer for 40 minutes.
+- Add potatoes, broth and salt and bring to a boil.
+Reduce heat, cover, and simmer for about 30 minutes (until the potatoes are thoroughly cooked).

 - Let cool about 15 minutes, then purée using an immersion blender.